 Iceland Air Policing

-Iceland does not have its own air force, and to meet the country's need for sovereignty and airspace surveillance, NATO provides a periodic air force presence in peacetime.
-The mission is called Iceland Air Policing (IAP) and rotates between NATO's member countries.
+Iceland does not have an air force of its own.
+In order to meet Iceland's need for peacetime preparedness and airspace surveillance, NATO provides a periodic presence for air surveillance and interception capabilities.
+The mission is called Iceland Air Policing (IAP) and it is conducted by NATO member countries for three to four weeks at a time.
+IAP maintains the integrity of NATO airspace.

 More about the mission